awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-connect-quickconnect.md

 # AWS::Connect::QuickConnect<a name="aws-resource-connect-quickconnect"></a>

-The `AWS::Connect::QuickConnnect` resource specifies a quick connect for the specified Amazon Connect instance\.
+Specifies a quick connect for an Amazon Connect instance\.

 ## Syntax<a name="aws-resource-connect-quickconnect-syntax"></a>